mostypc123/XediX/README.md

 # About
 ## Why is XediX existing?
 ### Story
-In 14 April of this year, I was want a big app.
+In 14 April of this year, I wanted a big app.
-But I was know only web design and a bit of Python.
-I was need learn.
-With AI, I am created a version 2.
-I was know Tkinter.
+But I was knowing only web design and a bit of Python.
+I needed to learn.
+With AI, I created a version 2 and with that learned Tkinter .
-Not fully😑
-But fully is impossible.

 ### More
 XediX is my second app in Python.
 In XediX is my first